Overview

 • conditions or injuries that affect the nervous system, such as a stroke or Parkinson’s disease

-• investigate any symptoms
+• investigate any symptoms, such as joint pain

 • give you advice about preventing falls